 When you start your virtual assistant business, you want to focus on short-term marketing strategies.
 Things like beta testing and directly reaching out to people are going to help you build your client list quickly.

 Blogging and email lists are long-term marketing strategies that you do later after you have money coming in.
-Both are excellent ways to get traffic to your site and get sales, but not something to stress yourself out about when you start out.
+Both are excellent for getting more website traffic and sales, but they’re not something you need to stress about in the beginning.
 (Exception: if you’re a blog writer, you should have some blog posts as examples).

 7) You shouldn’t invest in your business until you have clients